ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     >**Note:** If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.

-1. Choose **Next** to follow the wizard to complelete the installation.
+1. Choose **Next** to follow the wizard to complete the installation.

 1. Eclipse will need to restart.
 When Eclipse restarts,choose **Windows > Show View** and select **Other...**

-1. Search for Team Explorer, select the Team Explorer View, and select OK.
+1. Search for **Team Explorer**, select the **Team Explorer** View, and select **OK**.

     ![Checkout from Team Services Git](images/showtee2.png "Checkout from Team Services Git")

-1. Choose the radio button next to "Connect to a Team Foundation Server or Team Services account" then type in the name of the VSTS account (`https://{your-account-name}.visualstudio.com`) and press the Next button.
+1. From the **Team Explorer** view, choose the radio button next to **Connect to a Team Foundation Server or Team Services account** then type in the name of the VSTS account (`https://{your-account-name}.visualstudio.com`) and press the **Next** button

     The "Follow the instructions to complete sign-in" window will pop up.
-Click on the hyperlink to be redirected to the Device Login page in a browser on the VM (may have a black background for security purposes).
+Click on the hyperlink to be redirected to the Device Login page in a browser on the VM (Note that link may have a black background for security purposes).

 1. Log in to authenticate yourself.

 1. Return back to Eclipse, press the OK button in the device login window.
 The VSTS account should now show up in the list of servers to connect to.
-Press the "Close" button to close the current window.
+Press the **Close** button to close the current window.

-## Exercise 3: Clone MyShuttle from VSTS with Eclipse
+## Exercise 3a: Clone MyShuttle from VSTS with Eclipse

-Next, we will clone the two repositories that we have in VSTS, to a local Git repository
+Next, we will clone the two repositories that we have in VSTS, to a local Git repository.
+First, lets clone the repo that has the web application code.

+1. In the **Team Explorer** panel, choose **Git Repositories**.
+This will list all the Git repositories in the project.

-1. In the Team Explorer Everywhere panel, choose **Git Repositories** and then select the **MyShuttle2** repo in the team project and right-click the repo and select **Import Repository**
+1. Right-click the **MyShuttle2** repo in the team project and select **Import Repository**

     ![Select the VSTS repo](images/eclipse-select-repo.png "Select the VSTS repo")